A Radical Geography Community

 Omar’s work lies at the interface of human and political geography.
 His current research deals with spatial modalities of settler colonialism and uneven development in Palestine.
 In particular he looks at the ways in which the materialities of infrastructure networks are co-produced and how they advance and sustain political and socio-economic segregation in practice.
 He is also interested in aid and development intervention, geographies of resistance and solidarity, and the Middle East.

-Nathan Sayre, Department of Geography, University of California-Berkeley, USA
+Gabriela Valdivia, Department of Geography, University of North Carolina at Chapel Hill, USA

-Kevin Ward, School of Environment and Development, University of Manchester, UK
+Kevin Ward, School of Environment, Education and Development, University of Manchester, UK

 Kevin has four substantive research interests: [i] policy transfer and the assembling of urban politics; [ii] state restructuring and urban and regional political economy; [iii] the changing nature and regulation of work and employment; and [iv] the urban and regional politics of economic development and social reproduction.